These guides are AI-generated educational summaries — not legal or medical advice.

 Assuming the examiner will connect service events to taste loss without prompting

-Why: C&P examiners conduct many exams and may not review your full service record in detail.
+C&P examiners conduct many exams and may not review your full service record in detail.
 If you do not clearly articulate the in-service event that caused your taste loss, the examiner may not make the nexus connection needed for service connection or the pathological basis finding.

-Do this instead: Clearly and concisely state at the beginning of the exam: the specific in-service event (e.g., 'I sustained a TBI from a vehicle rollover in Iraq in 2005'), the resulting diagnosis (e.g., 'I was diagnosed with bilateral cranial nerve VII damage'), and the continuous taste loss since that event.
+Instead: Clearly and concisely state at the beginning of the exam: the specific in-service event (e.g., 'I sustained a TBI from a vehicle rollover in Iraq in 2005'), the resulting diagnosis (e.g., 'I was diagnosed with bilateral cranial nerve VII damage'), and the continuous taste loss since that event.
 Connect the dots explicitly.

 Impact: Service connection and compensability threshold